 The Role of the IGIS

-Under the IGIS Act, the role of the Inspector-General is to assist Ministers in overseeing and reviewing the activities of the Australian intelligence agencies for legality and propriety and for consistency with human rights.
-The Inspector-General discharges these responsibilities through a combination of inspections, inquiries, and investigations into complaints.
+The primary role of IGIS is to assist Ministers in overseeing and reviewing the activities of intelligence agencies for legality and propriety and for consistency with human rights.
+This means:

-The inspection role is complemented by an inquiry function.
-In undertaking inquiries the Inspector-General has strong investigative powers, akin to those of a royal commission.
+Inspections of agencies activities and processes are designed to monitor agencies’ governance, compliance and control frameworks and to identify issues.
+Inquiries can be conducted into matters of concern, and the IGIS has strong independent investigative powers similar to those of a royal commission.
 These include the power to compel persons to answer questions and produce documents, to take sworn evidence, and to enter agency premises.

-The IGIS can investigate complaints, including complaints by members of the public or intelligence agency staff, about the activities of intelligence agencies.
+IGIS can also investigate complaints made by members of the public or intelligence agency staff, about the activities of intelligence agencies.

-The role and functions of the IGIS are important elements of the overall accountability framework imposed on the intelligence agencies.
-The Inspector-General’s oversight of operational activities of the intelligence agencies complements oversight by the Parliamentary Joint Committee on Intelligence and Security and the Australian National Audit Office of other aspects of governance in those agencies.
+IGIS oversight of operational intelligence activities of the agencies is complemented by the Parliamentary Joint Committee on Intelligence and Security and the Australian National Audit Office which review and oversee other governance aspects of agencies.